1umair/Forecasting-Bikeshare-DC/Project Proposal/team10-proposal.md

 ### Business Justification:
-(Why is this problem interesting to solve from a business viewpoint?
-Try to quantify the financial, marketing or operational aspects and implications of this problem, as if you were running a company, non-profit organization, city or government that is encountering this problem.)

 Increasing the fraction of trips taken by bike is beneficial to urban planners, as it reduces traffic and consequent pollution on local roads, and helps people get exercise.
 We want to help future bikeshare programs be able to predict demand, in order to make sure their own bikeshare programs are resourced well for peak times and days.
 Additionally, knowing when demand is likely to be low is also beneficial, as this helps planners know when to temporarily take bikes or docks out of commission for maintenance or upgrades with minimal impact to users.